substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

 The changes include removing the `decl_` macro syntax and moving `no_bound` derives to their own folder.
-There is also a follow-up task to refactor or remove frame storage generator types.

 ---